fledge-iot/fledge/docs/plugin_developers_guide/10_testing.rst

    }

-Note, in the above example the *jq* program has been used to format the returned JSON and the output has been truncated for breivity.
+Note, in the above example the *jq* program has been used to format the returned JSON and the output has been truncated for brevity.

 If your plugin does not appear it may be because there was a problem loading it or because the *plugin_info* call returned a bad value.
 Examine